UBC-Thunderbots/Software/docs/architecture-and-design.md

 Most [Intents](#intents) are easy to break down into  [Primitives](#primitives), and can typically just be converted directly without having to do any extra work.
 However, some [Intents](#intents) like the `MoveIntent` rely on the navigator to implement more complex behaviour like obstacle avoidance.
 This is where the "Navigation" part of the `Navigator` comes in.

 In order for a robot to move to the desired destination of a `MoveIntent`, the Navigator will use various path-planning algorithms to find a path across the field that does not collide with any robots or violate any restrictions set on the `MoveIntent`.
 The Navigator then translates this path into a series of `MovePrimitives`, which are sent to the robot sequentially so that it follows the planned path across the field.

+### Path Manager
+The `Path Manager` is responsible for generating a set of paths that don't collide.
+It is given a set of path objectives and path planner and it will generate paths using the given path planner and arbitrate between paths to prevent collisions.
+One approach is to add extra obstacles to cause the path planner to generate paths that avoid a potential collisions; this is what `VelocityObstaclePathManager` implements.
+One disadvantage of this approach is that it does not account for when robots will occupy particular positions on the path.
+(Trajectory planning or use of the Minkowski space are possible ideas to account for time.)

 ### Path Planner
 The `Path Planner` is responsible for path planning a single robot around a single set of obstacles from a given start to a given destination.
 Note that the interface of the path planner is intentionally decoupled from the rest of AI, so that it doesn't rely on the representation of [Intents](#intents) or [World](#world).